ogubuikeAlex/king-Alex-d-great/README.md

-# I'm Alexandra! 👋
+# Holla, I'm Alexandra! 👋

 ## 🚀 About Me
-I'm a developer with skills ranging from web2 to web3 and maybe someday web5 😁 I am a Google WomentTechmaker ambassador, so when I am not planning products or wrting code I offer mentorships to tech youngies.
+I'm a developer with skills ranging from web2 to web3 and maybe someday web5 😁.<br />
+I am a Google WomentTechmaker ambassador, so when I am not planning products or wrting code I offer mentorships to tech youngies.
 Fun fact: I am a foodie and a die-hard WEEB!!